 Meeting regularly with an advisor is a great way to stay on track with your degree requirements.
 Our Undergraduate Academic Advisor can help answer your questions.
-The humanities internship program offers students the opportunity to earn credit towards their degrees while gaining valuable on-the-job experience.
+The humanities internship program offers students the opportunity to earn credit towards their degrees while gaining valuable on-the-job experience (see more details below).

 Mentoring students is something I really enjoy, and I am looking forward to meeting with you to help you make the most of your time at Michigan Tech.
 My background is in American literature, with a particular focus on the American West.
 I also have both professional and volunteer experience as a writer for various non-profit organizations.
 I can be a good resource as you look for opportunities to apply what you are learning in situations outside the classroom, whether that be internships, study abroad, or involvement with campus organizations and activities.